Upsolver/Documentation_Old/API/authentication.md

 ## Creating an Authentication Token

+To create an Authentication Token, login and click on your user name to open the user menu, then choose "Api Tokens" from the menu.
+Click on Generate to create a new Authentication Token.
+After generating a new token, you'll receive the token, which you'll need to save as a secret somewhere and use it for API calls to Upsolver.
+You will not be able to receive the token again.

-To create an Authentication Token, send a POST request to `/api-tokens` with the name and description of the Api Token, for example:
+Alternatively, send a POST request to `/api-tokens` with the name and description of the Api Token, for example:

 ```bash
 curl --request POST \